Adrian-szonyi/FunNightIn/README.md

 ## General Information

 Many people are spending more time indoors due to COVID-19 restrictions and the days can become monotomous.
 Fun Night In movie and meal generator can help to shake things up a bit by offering variety with a random film to watch or meal to create.
 It can also help if you are indecisive and need some direction.
-Fun Night In pulls from a database of over 200 meals possibilities and thousands of popular films.
+Fun Night In pulls from a database of over 200 meal possibilities and hundreds of popular films.

 ## Technologies Used